trohit/ik/systemdesign/backend/COMPONENTS/MESSAGEQ.md

 # Why MsgQs?

+- Allow loose coupling + buffering to an extent to deal with bursts as opposed to Rate limiting + allow independent scaling of producer and consumer
-- Allow Async | non-blocking
+- Async | non-blocking
 - retries to reach consumers,
 - Better than Point-to-Point as it allows multiple consumers(say one for giving shortcode to consumer and another consumer for analytics)
 - Pacing and independent scaling of producer and Consumer